 Asset Cleanup also reduces unnecessary HTTPS requests.
 For a large WordPress website, Asset Cleanup Pro is one of the great tools to improve Core Web Vitals, providing an intuitive dashboard to remove multiple assets.

 Asset Cleanup Pro

-It offers logic of removing css/js everywhere(all pages of the website), and removing on a specific post type, with both options able to add exceptions(where you want to keep loading it).
+In the Pro version, it offers logic for removing CSS/JS everywhere(all pages of the website), and removing on a specific post type, with both options able to add exceptions(where you want to keep loading it).
 Asset Cleanup has a note box where you can write down why you removed that asset from loading.